Skip to content

 create user 'guance_setup_user'@'%' identified by 'Aa123456';

--- WITH GRANT OPTION indicates that this user can grant their own permissions to others
+-- WITH GRANT OPTION indicates that the user can grant their permissions to others

 GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, ALTER, INDEX, LOCK TABLES, CREATE TEMPORARY TABLES, TRIGGER, EXECUTE, CREATE VIEW, SHOW VIEW, EVENT, GRANT OPTION, PROCESS, REFERENCES, RELOAD, CREATE USER, USAGE on *.* TO 'guance_setup_user'@'%' with GRANT OPTION;